bootstrap-vue/bootstrap-vue/src/components/table/README.md

 [table helper components](#table-helper-components).
 Use of the regular `<tbody>`, `<tr>`, `<td>` and `<th>` element tags will not work as expected.

+### Simple table as a plugin

+The `TablePlugin` include `<b-table-simple>` and all of the helper components.
+For convenience, BootstrapVue also provides a `TableSimplePlugin` which installs `<b-table-simple>` and all of the helper components. `TableSimplePlugin` is available as a top level named export.

 ## Table helper components

 <span class="badge badge-info small">NEW in v2.0.0-rc.28</span>